Higher degrees by research policy

 10. Leave of absence

 10.1.
-Candidates can access up to a total of twelve months leave of absence (LOA) during the entire program due to compassionate or compelling circumstances which prevent the candidate carrying out research, as detailed in the HDR Leave of absence process.
+Candidates can access up to a total of twelve months leave of absence (LOA) during the entire program due to compassionate or compelling circumstances which prevent the candidate carrying out research, as detailed in the HDR Leave of absence policy process.

 10.2.
 LOA is not included in EFTSL calculations of duration of candidature and candidates must cease working on their research during this period.